 Contact a Hurricane Claim Attorney

-Call Williams Law, P.A. for assistance right away if an insurance company does not appear to be dealing with your claim fairly.
-A hurricane damage attorney can help you go up against insurers in pursuit of a better settlement.
+Call Williams Law, P.A. for assistance immediately if an insurance company does not appear to deal with your claim fairly.
+A hurricane damage attorney can help you go up against insurers for a better settlement.

 File an Appeal

 With help from your attorney, you can file an appeal on the insurance company’s decision or payout delay.
-The appeal can first go to the insurance company, and then to the courts if the insurer refuses to resolve the issue.
+The request can go to the insurance company and the courts if the insurer refuses to resolve the issue.

-Your insurance company does not have the final say when it comes to a hurricane damage claim.
+Your insurance company has no final say regarding a hurricane damage claim.
 You have the power to file an appeal and have the courts in Tampa review your case for evidence of insurance bad faith.
-Misrepresentation of facts, deceit, fraud, incomplete investigations and unreasonable delays are common examples of bad faith.
-Contact a hurricane claim attorney in Tampa right away if an insurance company has denied or undervalued your property claim in Tampa.
+Misrepresentation of facts, deceit, fraud, incomplete investigations, and unreasonable delays are typical examples of bad faith.
+Contact a hurricane claim attorney in Tampa immediately if an insurance company has denied or undervalued your property claim in Tampa.

 How Can a Hurricane Claim Attorney Help?

-A Florida hurricane claim attorney from Williams Law, P.A. could take care of the entire legal process on your behalf.
-While you and your family focus on picking up the pieces after a disastrous hurricane, our lawyers can handle the legal side of your case.
-We can collect evidence, take photographs, help you prove your claim and communicate with insurance companies on your behalf.
-Our hurricane claim attorneys will fight for full compensation for your serious losses while you focus on matters closer to home.
+A Florida hurricane claim attorney from Williams Law, P.A. could handle the entire legal process on your behalf.
+While you and your family focus on picking up the pieces after a disastrous hurricane, our lawyers can manage the legal side of your case.
+We can collect evidence, take photographs, help you prove your claim, and communicate with insurance companies on your behalf.
+Our hurricane claim attorneys will fight for total compensation for your severe losses while you focus on matters closer to home.

-Our lawyers can pick your insurance policy apart to fully understand what your provider owes you after a hurricane, if anything.
-Then, we can handle claim negotiations with your insurance provider with the knowledge we have about your individual policy.
+Our lawyers can pick your insurance policy apart to fully understand what your provider owes you after a hurricane if anything.
+Then, we can handle claim negotiations with your insurance provider with our knowledge about your policy.
 We can recognize the common tactics insurance companies often use to get out of paying what they owe claimants.
 We will combat these tactics with strategies of our own to force the insurance company to treat your claim fairly.
-In most cases, simply having legal representation is enough to get an insurer to treat your claim in good faith.
+In most cases, having legal representation is enough to get an insurer to treat your claim in good faith.

 Has Your Home Insurance Company Denied or Undervalued Your Property Damage Claim in Florida?

-If your insurance company is dragging its feet regarding your property damage claim you should speak with an experienced insurance claim lawyer as soon as possible.
-Please contact us online or call our Tampa, Florida law office directly at 800.451.6786 to schedule your free consultation.
-We help Florida residents just like you fight the big insurance companies who fail to abide by their own policies.
+If your insurance company is dragging its feet regarding your property damage claim, you should speak with an experienced insurance claim lawyer as soon as possible.
+Please contact us online or call our Florida law office at 800.451.6786 to schedule your free consultation.
+We help Florida residents like you fight the big insurance companies who fail to abide by their policies.
 Remember, we work on a contingent basis, meaning you don't pay us anything until we win your case.